johnfedoruk/bangular/aio/content/guide/aot-compiler.md

   ...
 ```

-Angular generates a class factory in a separate module and that
+Bangular generates a class factory in a separate module and that
 factory [can only access exported classes](#exported-symbols).
 To correct this error, export the referenced class.